Brown's GCSE/IGCSE/O Level KS4 science–CHEMISTRY Revision Notes

 be 10% ethanol (ethyl alcohol) and 90% unleaded petrol (gasoline).

-- The sugar cane is crushed and the sugar
+- The renewable sugar cane crop is crushed and the sugar

 extracted with hot water and the solution fermented with yeast.